Justice-Through-Code/fall_2020/lessons/0x_advanced_git/advanced_git_lesson.md

 git pull
 ```

 In the challenge exercise, we are going to review how to handle merge conflicts.
-There are lost of helpful resources online that cover this topic.
+There are lots of helpful resources online that cover this topic.
 Here are just a few:

 - [an example that includes how to create a merge conflict] (https://www.atlassian.com/git/tutorials/using-branches/merge-conflictsEE)
 - [basic](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging#_basic_merge_conflicts) and [advanced](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging) merge conflicts